Clinton 311 reuters.

 Clinton also commented that the popular reforms and revolutions taking place in the Middle East are spreading.

-UK Prime Minister David Cameron called Monday on the fringes of the
+UK Prime Minister David Cameron on Monday also commented on events in Libya, calling on the fringes of the

 Gaddafi government to desert.
 Cameron added that he has not yet ruled